 Overnight (Thousand Islands-Seaway)

 Clayton: Book yourself a lush room or suite with comfy pillow-top mattresses and a view of the St. Lawrence River at the 1000 Islands Harbor Hotel (pictured), the region’s premier luxury property.
 The resort’s Clayton village location is ideal for exploring on foot, wheel, and boat as the hotel has its own dock.
-Walk over to the Antique Boat Museum to browse 29,000 square feet of exhibit space boasting an impressive collection of antique boats and take a speedboat out for a spin on the river with a “Ride the River” tour.
+Walk over to the Antique Boat Museum (reopening for the season in May 2021) to browse 29,000 square feet of exhibit space boasting an impressive collection of antique boats and take a speedboat out for a spin on the river with a “Ride the River” tour.
 See why Native American tribes referred to the region as “the Garden of the Great Spirit” (no, it wasn’t because of 1000 Island dressing) with a visit to the excellent wineries along the Thousand Islands-Seaway Wine Trail and the Clayton Distillery (Moonshine slushies!) to see why producers in this burgeoning craft beverage hub have been winning awards and earning rave reviews.
 No trip to the Thousand Islands is complete without fishing, and you can angle away from the docks at Cedar Point State Park, one of the oldest parks in the New York State Parks system.

 National Comedy Center (pictured): If there’s anything we could all use right now, it’s a good laugh, and the National Comedy Center delivers in spades.
 Over 50 interactive exhibits take you through the history of comedy through the use of curated clips from your favorite shows, movies, and stand-ups, artifacts and costumes from the all-time greats, and the chance to put your own stamp on comedy history with experiences like a Stand-Up Karaoke bar and a green screen studio that puts you in the middle of iconic scenes like “I Love Lucy’s” chocolate assembly line (candy not included).
 The museum’s LaughSafe program offers each visitor a disposable stylus for a touch-free experience, disposable earbuds, and a new “LaughCard” featuring an RFID chip for personalized comedy.
 Combine your visit with the Lucille Ball Desi Arnaz Museum just a short walk away.
 Advanced tickets required.